Praneshchow/Bistro-restaurant-client/README.md

 * Fetch API data.
 * Custom Hook - `useMenu()`.
 * Tab format (category based data load in order section) and Pagination.
+* Authentication System (Login and Sign In using Firebase).